gaoxy914/ARSP/README.md

 ### run src-eclipse

-After compiling the src-eclipse, run `./main dim n` to compare DUAL-S with QUAD (the state-of-the-art for eclipse query processing.)
+After compiling the src-eclipse, run `./main dim n` to compare the performance of DUAL-S and QUAD (the state-of-the-art for eclipse query processing).

 |Parameters|Meaning|Example|
 |:---:|---|:---:|